Re-Envisioning Command and Control: Introduction

 On the future battlefield, Command and Control (C2)\footnote{The first ``C" in C2, command, is the authoritative act of making decisions and ordering action, with key components being authority, responsibility, decision-making, and leadership.
 The second ``C" in C2, control, is defined as the act of monitoring and influencing command action through direction, feedback, information, and communications \cite{army2022FM6-0}.} will take place in increasingly complex, dynamic, and challenging situations.
 Modern, knowledge era technologies are already creating dilemmas for current, industrial era approaches to C2~\cite{Toffler1980thirdwave, payne2021warbot, crilly2022prosecuting}, such as operating with Denied, Degraded, Intermittent, and Limited (DDIL) communications between dispersed or isolated friendly forces.
 As emerging technologies push the world into what may be considered an intelligence era (i.e., one in which humans partner with artificial learning technologies), creating and maintaining decision advantage---such that our forces make more timely and effective decisions than our adversaries---will require re-envisioning robust C2 systems\footnote{C2 systems specify arrangements of people, processes, networks, and command posts~\cite{army2019ADP6-0}.} and how they should operate.

-A foundational challenge to re-envisioning C2 systems consists of effectively adapting a fundamentally human endeavor to include human-machine partnerships.
+A foundational challenge to re-envisioning C2 systems consists of effectively adapting a fundamentally human endeavor\footnote{Referring to the nature of the endeavor as focused on human behavior even if aided by technology.} to include human-machine partnerships.
 Many modern C2 approaches arose from the era when armies outgrew their communication capabilities, prompting reformers, including 19th-century Prussian field marshal Helmuth von Moltke, to create training and operational techniques, tactics, and procedures (TTPs) that allowed for the army hierarchy to perform C2 on the principles of commander’s intent~\cite{cecil1973helmuth}.
 We propose here that many of the TTPs in practice today have evolved human-centric features (such as repetition, multi-form communication, group ideation, and reformulating concepts) to ensure commanders and staff under operational stressors and throughout the hierarchy have sufficient situational understanding and trust to effectively maintain unity of effort.
 The challenge arises in that attempts to integrate advanced technologies often focus on replacing the very human-centric features that are critical to building unity of effort within the command.

 Herein, we envision a future in which the U.S. Army embraces the respective strengths and requirements of human and emerging machine intelligence to achieve enhanced C2 that outperforms decisions made by either humans or artificial intelligence (AI) alone.
-We will discuss the assumptions that frame the vision and then lay out a prospective C2 system capability in terms of three operational impacts: streamlining the C2 operations process\footnote{The \textit{C2 operations process} is the Army's framework for organizing and putting C2 into action, and consists of the four major C2 activities performed during operations: planning, preparing, executing, and continuously assessing~\cite{army2019ADP5-0}.}, maintaining unity of effort, and developing adaptive collective knowledge systems.
+We will discuss the assumptions that frame the vision and then lay out a prospective C2 system capability in terms of three operational impacts: streamlining the C2 operations process,\footnote{The \textit{C2 operations process} is the Army's framework for organizing and putting C2 into action, and consists of the four major C2 activities performed during operations: planning, preparing, executing, and continuously assessing~\cite{army2019ADP5-0}.} maintaining unity of effort, and developing adaptive collective knowledge systems.